-To commemorate my managerial reign and unrivalled haul of silverware and Serie A titles, the Fiorentina board eventually approved funds to re-name the stadium in my honour.
-I continued to play the CM series even when it became Football Manager – right up until FM20, when Sports Interactive made the game so unbelievably detailed that it actually felt like work to play it.
+The Fiorentina board eventually approved funds to re-name the stadium in my honour to commemorate my managerial reign and unrivalled haul of silverware and Serie A titles.
+I continued to play the CM series even when it became Football Manager – right up until FM20 when Sports Interactive made the game so unbelievably detailed that it actually felt like work to play it.
 Still, happy times.

 Grand Theft Auto: San Andreas

-This was released about a year into the relationship with my (now) wife, and we lost entire weekends just playing this game together.
-I’ve written a little bit about this before, but the following summed up our approach to the game perfectly.
+This title was released about a year into the relationship with my (now) wife.
+We lost entire weekends playing this game together.
+I’ve written about this before, but the following summed up our approach to the game perfectly.

 When my wife used to take control of the CJ character – back in the old GTA: San Andreas days – she used to run everywhere because she flatly refused to carjack anyone.
 She would then spend two hours strapped into a jet pack, hovering high above the bustling streets of Las Venturas, quietly looking for horseshoes.
 A fun, non-violent way of making some money, and every bit as important as my ruthless gang-banging and thirst for fast cars.Excerpt from ‘GTA V: A fleeting distraction in our terrifying reality‘ (andytoots blog)

 If I’m honest, I got a little bit lost in the open world of San Andreas.
-The Iraq War had been raging for about 18 months at the time of its release and it was a weirdly comforting place in which to hide from the chaos of the real world.
-Sure, it was a gaming world full of violence and carjackings – but you could also eschew a life of crime and just take some nice scenic drives out to Red County, listening to Lynyrd Skynyrd’s Free Bird on K-DST.
+The Iraq War had raged for about 18 months at the time of its release, and it was an oddly comforting place to hide from the chaos of the real world.
+Sure, it was a gaming world full of violence and carjackings – but you could also eschew a life of crime and take some pleasant scenic drives out to Red County, listening to Lynyrd Skynyrd’s Free Bird on K-DST.

 My wife and I bought this co-op tactical shooter game for the PS2 without knowing anything about it, and we absolutely loved it.
-We basically took control of two players each in a squad of four: I took Ragman and Hoss (carrying an M3 submachine gun and M60 LMG respectively), and my wife took Junior and Cherry/Doc (M14 sniper rifle and standard issue M16).
+We each took control of two players in a squad of four: I took Ragman and Hoss (carrying an M3 submachine gun and M60 LMG, respectively), and my wife took Junior and Cherry/Doc (M14 sniper rifle and standard-issue M16).

-There were intense firefights that raged to the soundtrack of the Rolling Stones’ Paint It Black; there were moments of heightened tension underscored by a deafening and near-constant chorus of chirruping crickets; and there were brilliant ragdoll physics, where you could toss a grenade into an enemy position and then marvel as several Viet Cong troops were propelled into the air before tumbling lifelessly down a nearby hillside.
+We were embroiled in intense firefights that took place against the soundtrack of the Rolling Stones’ Paint It Black, followed by moments of heightened tension underscored by a deafening and near-constant chorus of chirruping crickets.
+There were also brilliant ragdoll physics, where you could toss a grenade into an enemy position and then marvel at the resulting explosion as it propelled several Viet Cong troops into the air before tumbling lifelessly down a nearby hillside.

-But the co-operation in this game wasn’t just about shooting guns, it was also about bravely saving each other.
+But the co-operation in this game wasn’t just about shooting guns; it was also about bravely saving each other.
 If any of our characters fell in battle, the pressure was immediately on the remaining healthy player to provide restorative first aid before the wounded character expired.
-My wife frequently chided me for my recklessness in battle and tendency to just run off.
+My wife frequently chastised me for my recklessness in battle and tendency to just run off.
 I mean, she was right.
-I was a bit of dick.
+I was a bit of a dick.

 We really enjoyed Conflict: Global Storm, too.
-But our first foray into the Conflict series will always be the one I’m most fond of.
+But our first foray into the Conflict series will always be the one of which I’m most fond.

 Hitman: Blood Money

-This was another game to which I dedicated hours and hours of my life.
-Once I’d established that the aim of the game was actually patience and restraint – rather than needlessly garrotting people or casually shooting them in the head with a silenced ‘Hardballer’ – each completed Hitman contract had to stand out for the distinct lack of violence involved.
-The challenge to become invisible, murder the target(s), then escape without being detected, was completely addictive.
+Hitman was another game to which I dedicated hours and hours of my life.
+Once I’d established that the aim of the game was about patience and restraint – rather than needlessly garrotting people or casually shooting them in the head with a silenced ‘Hardballer’ – each completed Hitman contract had to stand out for the distinct lack of violence involved.
+The challenge to become invisible, murder the target(s), then escape without being detected was utterly addictive.